aws-samples/nimblestudio-game-development-suite/nimble_studio_game_development_suite/nimble_studio_build_pipeline/README.md

 #### Terminal

-All deployment commands must be executed inside the *repo* folder, navigate there if you haven't already done so.
+All deployment commands must be executed inside the *nimble_studio_build_pipeline* folder, navigate there if you haven't already done so.

 ```bash
  cd nimble_studio_game_development_suite/nimble_studio_build_pipeline